Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Conclusion

 \section{Conclusion}

-In this manuscript, we have studied the hierarchical relations between several commutativity conditions that are relevant to the saturation of the QCR bound in multiparameter quantum metrology.
-In particular, we have considered the scenario where parameter-encoding is implemented by a unitary transformation.
+In this manuscript, we have studied the hierarchical relations among several commutativity conditions relevant to the saturation of the QCR bound in multiparameter quantum metrology.
+In particular, we have considered the scenario in which parameter-encoding is implemented via a unitary transformation.
 In this setting, we showed that our observations and examples identify gaps in the hierarchical chain and demonstrate its irreversibilities, as summarized in Fig.~\ref{fig1}, even when all parameter-encoding generators commute.
+We note that related questions have been considered in the Bayesian framework, where commuting generators can yield measurement incompatibility~\cite{albarelli2025measurement}.

 There are several open avenues for further research.
-First, it would be worthwhile to prove Conjectures~\ref{conjecture:necessary}~and~\ref{conjecture:sufficient} discussed in this manuscript or find counterexamples to disprove them.
+First, although the EC condition is both necessary and sufficient for the saturation of the QCR bound, it does not, on its own, provide any criteria for choosing extended SLD operators from a given state.
+It would therefore be worthwhile to consider a closed-form expression for this purpose.
 Second, understanding how the gaps between several commutativity conditions relate to geometric perspectives and provide insights into physical phenomena such as entanglement would be interesting.
 Finally, although our results provide several counterintuitive examples, they may encourage the development of experimental protocols in noisy distributed quantum sensing.